solidusio-contrib/solidus_klarna_payments/README.md

 *Note*: After you ran `solidus_klarna_payments:install` the initializer in `config/initializers/solidus_klarna_payments.rb` allows some configuration.
 It's usually not necessary to touch the file unless you're sure what you're doing.

+### Customize how to retrieve the user customer token locally

+By default, the extension gets the user customer token from the `Spree::User` model.
+If you want to override this logic, you can provide your own `retrieve_customer_token_service_class`.

+To know more about the customer token follow this [link](https://docs.klarna.com/klarna-payments/api-call-descriptions/create-customer-token/).

 ## Technical information

 The integration adds the necessary code to the checkout.
 It consists of mainly of three parts: